What is a Data Center?

 In addition to this hardware, data centers rely on software to run it.
 This includes various operating systems and applications that run on their servers, clustering framework software like MapReduce or Hadoop, and virtualization software to reduce the number of physical servers.

-At physical locations, data centers require security systems to prevent unauthorized access.
+At physical locations, data center rooms require security systems to prevent unauthorized access.
 They are typically protected by alarms, biometric scanners, gates, security doors, and security staff.
-The site will have emergency equipment like fire alarms, sprinklers, and safety measures to protect against the noise of the servers, fans, and more.
+The site will have emergency equipment like fire alarms, sprinklers, and safety measures to protect data center against the noise of the servers, fans, and more.

 Data Center Tiers

-Data center facilities are classified by four tiers created by the Uptime Institute, an advisory organization focused on improving the performance, efficiency, and reliability of business-critical infrastructure.
-The tiers are recognized as the industry standards to follow for data center performance.
+The Uptime Institute, an advisory organization focused on improving the performance, efficiency, and reliability of business-critical infrastructure, defined four data center facility tier classifications.
+These tiers are recognized as the industry standards to follow for data center performance.
 Investing in this certification process helps data centers to prove compliance and demonstrate their expertise in facility management to customers.

 The four data center tiers are as follows: